Lumbar Sympathetic Nerve Block

 • Have had any problems with contrast dyes, past injection procedures, anesthesia, or other medicines

-• Are pregnant or might be pregnant
+• Are pregnant or might be pregnant, or are breastfeeding

 Your healthcare provider may tell you not to eat or drink for a specific time before the procedure.
 You may get medicine to help you relax during the injection.
 You should arrange to have someone drive you home afterward.
-Your provider may give you other instructions about how to prepare.
+Your provider may give you other instructions about how to get ready.

 What happens during a lumbar sympathetic nerve block?